Shelbournator/thoughts/_posts/2026-02-27-the-architecure-of-decision-making.md

 It doesn't feel nice to be wrong.
 Even if objectively the best thing would be to correct our beliefs, we fear losing social status by acknowledging mistakes.
 The system prioritizes **Defense** over **Accuracy**.
 Without an active Third Order to override this default setting, the system defaults to protecting the ego rather than finding the truth.

-Let's dig further into each of these levels.
+Understanding these levels and how they interact is crucial for understanding Rationality as an interaction _between_ the levels.

 ### Level 1: First-Order Capacities (Components)
 These are the raw inputs.